 Origins Behavioral Healthcare is a well-known care provider offering a range of treatment programs targeting the recovery from substance use, co-occurring disorders, and beyond.
 Our primary mission is to provide a clear path to a life of healing and restoration.
-We offer renown clinical care for addiction and have the compassion and professional expertise to guide you toward lasting sobriety.
+We offer renowned clinical care for addiction and have the compassion and professional expertise to guide you toward lasting sobriety.

 For information on our programs,